wp-plugins/woocommerce-ownedit/Readme.txt

 == Installation ==

-After setting up a Owned it account, download the WooCommerce Owned it Checkout Extension.
+After setting up an Owned it account, download the WooCommerce - Owned it Checkout Addon.

 1. Use the automatic plugin installer or your FTP program to upload plugin files to your wp-content/plugins/ownedit directory.
 Make sure the source files reside in this directory.
 2. Activate the plugin from the 'Plugins' menu in WordPress